waii-ai/waii-sdk-py/doc/docs/database-module.md

 ### Get Models

-To access the currently enabled LLM Models, use the following:
+To access the currently enabled LLM Models, use the following (You don't need to activate any connection to use this method, because it is not related to any specific connection):

 ```python
 WAII.database.get_models()
 ```